dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Thread Local Storage.md

 The `fsbase` or `r18` is used to access the TCB, which points to itself (enforced).
 Then, the offset is applied to the thread control block as a negative offset.
 This means that if the thread control block is "under" the `fsbase` address, the thread local variables are "above" the `fsbase` address, and vice-versa.

 This structure above the TCB needs to be allocated by the kernel at load-time.
 It must be the size of the `PT_TLS` segment of the loaded file.

+## `gsbase`

+The `gsbase` register is often used by the kernel to manage data specific to a core (like core number, running thread, etc.).
+The user space can define its own use case for the register as well.

+*e.g.* in Windows, `GSBASE` is used for thread local storage.